dunes

 contact

 Although I started in photography as a boy in 1946, and was soon developing and printing my own films, I really did not get serious until 1989 when I joined a camera club.
 I then realised just how very ordinary my pictures were!
 I started to enter club competitions and to listen carefully to the critiques, with the result that my photography gradually improved.
 In 2002 I was awarded the Licentiateship of the Royal Photographic Society.
-In 2003 I decided to try the international exhibition scene and was pleasantly surprised to get some acceptances.
-By mid 2004 I had enough acceptances and awards to qualify for the AFIAP award, although I was not able to apply immediately because of a time requirement.
+In 2003 I decided to try the international exhibition scene and was pleased to get some acceptances.
 In January 2005 I joined the Photographic Society of America, which also offers recognition for acceptances in international exhibitions.

-In 2009, I was awarded the AFIAP distinction and later in the year the PPSA distinction of the Photographic Society of America.
-I was also very pleased to achieve the Associateship of the Royal Photographic Society with a panel of prints showing details of sandstone rocks.
+I was awarded the AFIAP distinction in 2009 and EFIAP in 2011.
+Also in 2011 I was awarded the EPSA distinction of the Photographic Society of America.
+I was very pleased to achieve the Associateship of the Royal Photographic Society in 2009 with a panel of prints showing details of sandstone rocks.

 Valid XHTML 1.0 Transitional